UniMath/agda-unimath/src/metric-spaces/precomplete-short-maps-pseudometric-spaces.lagda.md

       ( sim-map-short-map-cauchy-pseudocompletion-Pseudometric-Space)
 ```

-#### Restrictions to short maps from Cauchy pseudocompletions are precomplete
+#### Restrictions of short maps from Cauchy pseudocompletions are precomplete

 ```agda
 module _